Common Features of 529 Plans

 Also, anyone can contribute to a 529 plan.
 Unlike education savings accounts (ESAs) and saving bonds, which are discussed later, there are no income limitations.
 For most wealthy families, 529 plans are one of the few available tax-advantaged college savings options.

 State Tax Advantages

 State tax treatment of 529 plans varies from state to state.
 In more than 30 states and the District of Columbia, contributions are tax deductible if you're a resident of the state sponsoring the 529 plan.
-In six of those states—Arizona, Kansas, Maine, Missouri, Montana and Pennsylvania—you can claim a state tax deduction for any 529 plan, regardless of its location.
+In some of those states—Arizona, Kansas, Montana and Pennsylvania—you can claim a state tax deduction for any 529 plan, regardless of its location.
 The amounts you can deduct also vary.

 A few states offer scholarships, grants or matching contributions for low- and moderate-income families.
 Visit the College Savings Plans Network website to compare plan benefits by state.

 Unlike custodial accounts and ESAs, 529 plans allow the account owner to maintain control over the assets in a 529 plan for the life of the account.
 You also can change beneficiaries to another "family member" of the original beneficiary.
 Thus, if your child gets a scholarship or decides not to go to college, you can name another beneficiary—even yourself.
 Some 529 plans, especially prepaid tuition plans, may limit or restrict your ability to change beneficiaries, so check the plan offering document.

 The assets of one 529 plan can be transferred tax-free to another 529 plan of another beneficiary, as long as the new beneficiary is a "family member" of the beneficiary of the 529 plan from which the transfer was made.
 "Family members" include, among others, the beneficiary's spouse, son, daughter, grandchild, niece, nephew and first cousin.